mo3ito/resume-template/public/fonts/Syne/README.txt

-Syne Variable Font
+josefinsSans Variable Font
 ==================

-This download contains Syne as both a variable font and static fonts.
+This download contains josefinsSans as both a variable font and static fonts.

-Syne is a variable font with this axis: wght
+josefinsSans is a variable font with this axis: wght

-This means all the styles are contained in a single file:
+This means all the styles are contained in a single file: josefinsSans-VariableFont_wght.ttf
-  Syne-VariableFont_wght.ttf

 If your app fully supports variable fonts, you can now pick intermediate styles that aren’t available as static fonts.
-Not all apps support variable fonts, and in those cases you can use the static font files for Syne: static/Syne-Regular.ttf static/Syne-Medium.ttf static/Syne-SemiBold.ttf static/Syne-Bold.ttf static/Syne-ExtraBold.ttf
+Not all apps support variable fonts, and in those cases you can use the static font files for josefinsSans: static/josefinsSans-Regular.ttf static/josefinsSans-Medium.ttf static/josefinsSans-SemiBold.ttf static/josefinsSans-Bold.ttf static/josefinsSans-ExtraBold.ttf

 Get started
 -----------